Omnipius/ha-google-calendar-push/README.md

 2. Add a new credential.
 Select **Google Calendar Push API** and input the Client ID and Secret you generated in Google Cloud.
 3. Return to the Integrations page and click **+ Add Integration**.
 Search for **Google Calendar Push API**.
 4. You will be redirected to Google to authorize the application.
-5. Select the calendars you wish to expose and assign a URL-friendly **alias** (lowercase, alphanumeric, underscores) to each.
+5. Select the editable calendars you wish to expose and assign a short, custom alias to each.
+(Spaces and special characters will be automatically and safely converted to underscores).

 ---